Holmesburg Prison: Repercussions of the experiments

 The Holmesburg Prison experiments conducted by Kligman led to many questions about the ethics behind using prison inmates for medical research.
 There were issues of informed consent since the prisoners weren't made aware of exactly what substances were being tested on them at the time.

 As the public became more aware of the testing that occurred within Holmesburg Prison, ex-prisoners started realizing they had a right to sue those in charge of the experiments.
 In the 1980s, former prisoners who had participated in the dioxin experiments filed lawsuits against Dow Chemical.
 Other groups such as Johnson & Johnson, Kligman and his company, and the University of Pennsylvania faced a class-action lawsuit filed by 298 ex-prisoners in the year 2000.
 This lawsuit requested free medical care and financial compensation for those former prisoners and test subjects.
 But, in 2002, the federal court eventually ruled, that the statute of limitations had passed and dismissed the former prisoners case.

 Experiments have been run on prison inmates throughout the second half of the 20th century, similar to those run by Kligman at Holmesburg Prison.
 As a result of the questioning of these Kligman experiments, testing on prisoners was limited by the United States Department of Health, Education, and Welfare in 1976.
 Their report restricted experimentation on inmates to "non-intrusive, low-risk, individually beneficial research".

 Prisoner-guard tensions were mounting.
-Contributing to tensions in the prison, was the fact that by 1968, 85 percent of the prisoners were black, as were the lower ranking guards, while supervisors were white, as well as violence between inmates and abuse by guards.
+Contributing to tensions in the prison, was that by 1968, 85 percent of the prisoners were black, as were the lower ranking guards, while supervisors were white, as well as violence between inmates and abuse by guards.

-On July 4, 1970, violence broke out that injured over 100 people, Frank Rizzo, the current Philadelphia police commissioner and future mayor of Philadelphia, blamed it on politicized African Americans who attacked white inmates and guards.
+On July 4, 1970, violence broke out that injured over 100 people, Frank Rizzo, the Philadelphia police commissioner at the time and future mayor of Philadelphia, blamed it on politicized African Americans who attacked white inmates and guards.
 This was countered by reform organizations and groups that pointed to overcrowding, the lack of meaningful activities for prisoners, and the abuse by guards.

 Closure

 The facility was closed in 1995.

-After that, until 2017, Holmesburg was often used for tactical training exercises, and the location for many of the scenes in the 1995 film Condition Red, the 1996 film Up Close & Personal, the 2000 film Animal Factory, the 2009 film Law Abiding Citizen, and the 2017 film Against the Night.
+After that, until 2017, Holmesburg was often used for tactical training exercises, and the location for many of the scenes in the 1995 film Condition Red, the 1996 film Up Close & Personal, the 2000 film Animal Factory, the 2009 film Law Abiding Citizen, a 2014 episode of the paranormal reality show Ghost Stalkers, the 2017 film Against the Night, and the 2017 film Death House.
 Holmesburg no longer allows any visitors (citizens, film crews, photographers, historians) to have access to the building or the grounds.

-Holmesburg was also reopened for over-crowding during 2007–2015, while it was still saturated with asbestos.